Soil Texture Prediction with Bayesian Generalized Additive Models for Spatial Compositional Data: An extension of Bayesian for CoDa

 \section{An extension of Bayesian $R^2$ for CoDa}

 We extend the concept of $R^2$ to the CoDa context by grounding it in the total variability of a composition expressed through the variance decomposition of ilr coordinates (see \autoref{eq:totalvar}).
-This formulation, proposed by \cite{egozcue2011}, establishes the total variance as the sum of variances of the orthonormal ilr coordinates, thus fundamentally respecting the Aitchison geometry of the simplex.
-While this framework provides the core foundation for our CoDa-$R^2$, related ideas were already explored by \cite{Hijazi2009}, who proposed alternative $R^2$ measures grounded in compositional variance.
+This formulation, proposed by Egozcue and Pawlowsky-Glahn \cite{egozcue2011}, establishes the total variance as the sum of variances of the orthonormal ilr coordinates, thus fundamentally respecting the Aitchison geometry of the simplex.
+While this framework provides the core foundation for our CoDa-$R^2$, related ideas were already explored by Hijazi and Jernigan \cite{Hijazi2009}, who proposed alternative $R^2$ measures grounded in compositional variance.
 Our proposal builds directly on the ilr-based decomposition, offering a natural extension to the Bayesian setting.
 Accordingly, the explained variability of CoDa can be expressed as the total variance of the predicted ilr coordinates:

-where $y_{dn}^{*, \, \text{pred}}$ denotes the expected value of the $d$th ilr coordinate for the $n$th observation, conditional on the covariates $X_n$ and the model parameters:
+where $y_{dn}^{*,\mathrm{pred}}$ denotes the expected value of the $d$th ilr coordinate for the $n$th observation, conditional on the covariates $X_n$ and the model parameters:

+{Therefore, this construction is invariant to the particular ilr basis used, since it is ultimately based on sums of variances of orthonormal coordinates, or equivalently, traces of covariance matrices.}

-As in the univariate case described by \cite{gelman2019}, bringing this definition to the Bayesian context involves computing the CoDa-$R^2$ for each posterior draw $\theta^s$, with $s = 1, \ldots, S$.
+As in the univariate case described by Gelman et al. \cite{gelman2019}, bringing this definition to the Bayesian context involves computing the CoDa-$R^2$ for each posterior draw $\theta^s$, with $s = 1,\ldots,S$.
 For each draw, the CoDa-$R^2$ is given by